Skip to content

 Why Black Friday and sustainability don't go together

-For microchips and other components, so-called Rare earths needed.
+For microchips and other components, so-called Rare earths required.
 They describe a group of metals, some of which are used under catastrophic and inhuman conditions that are not to be associated with sustainability and environmental protection.

 Tip: How you Avoid returns in general you can find out here!